 A Tidy Plot for Next Year…

 So, on this rainy, miserable day, I’ve formulated my first target for next year: a productive, but pleasant and shipshape kitchen garden.
-I’ve had the tap measure out, sourced shale for my paths and some old railway sleepers for a raised bed.
+I’ve had the tape measure out, sourced shale for my paths, and some old railway sleepers for a raised bed.
 I’ve even begun designing on Grow Veg.

 This allotmenteerist just got dreamy.